 - Completed factory set-up forms.

-Sosandar employees & training
+Sosandar Employees & Training

-Our employees have access to, and sign to comply with, a staff handbook which details various policies supporting our commitment to responsible business.
+Our employees have access to, and sign to comply with, a staff handbook, which details various policies supporting our commitment to responsible business.
 It protects the rights of both our direct and indirect employees and promotes an ethical supply chain.
-These include but are not limited to our Code of Conduct, Grievance procedure, Whistleblowing policy and our Anti-Bribery policy.
+These include, but are not limited to our Code of Conduct, Grievance Procedure, Whistleblowing policy and our Anti-Bribery policy.

-We ensure that the required legal checks are completed for all employees who join Sosandar and we only work with recruitment agencies who mirror our commitment to onboarding people responsibly.
+We ensure that the required legal checks are completed for all employees who join Sosandar, and we only work with recruitment agencies who mirror our commitment to onboarding people responsibly.

-Next Steps – 2023/24
+Next Steps – 2025/26

-During financial year 2023/24, we plan to take the following key steps to further strengthen our approach to combatting the risk of modern slavery and trafficking in our supply chains:
+During financial year 2025/26, we plan to take the following key steps to further strengthen our approach to combatting the risk of modern slavery and trafficking in our supply chains:

-This statement was approved by the Board of Directors in May 2023 and is made regarding section 54(1) of the Modern Slavery Act 2015 and constitutes our ongoing commitment to ending slavery and human trafficking for good.
-Signed for, and on behalf of, the Board:
+This statement was approved by the Board of Directors in July 2025 and is made regarding section 54(1) of the Modern Slavery Act 2015 and constitutes our ongoing commitment to ending slavery and human trafficking for good.

 Julie Lavington and Ali Hall